The resources below will aid in our students’ academic success. Please use them well.

 The Academic Support and Enrichment (ASE) program has been created to provide students additional assistance for their coursework and high-stakes standardized testing.
 As an aid to support student success, we meet three times a week for thirty minutes during the school year.

 For additional questions about our ASE program, please contact Mr. Nate Fisher, the assistant principal and ASE coordinator for Lassiter High School.

 We encourage you to read about the Common Core Standards that the state of Georgia, along with 47 other states, has adopted.
 The Common Core standards will provide a unified set of standards that will be used from state to state, which will prepare students for success in college and/or the 21st century workplace.
 You can also read the letter from our district office for more details.

 For more information, please feel free to visit any of these websites:

-All students will take the End-of-Course Test (EOCT) after completing courses in Math I, Math II, Algebra, Geometry, US History, Economics, Biology, Physical Science, 9th Grade Literature and Composition, and American Literature and Composition.
-Results of the EOCT are used for diagnostic, remedial and accountability purposes to gauge the quality of education in the state and also count as part of the student's final grade in the course.
-For students enrolled in 9th grade for the first time before July 1, 2011, the EOCT counts as 15% of the final grade.
-For students enrolled in 9th grade for the first time on July 1, 2011, or after, the EOCT counts as 20% of the final grade.
+All students will take the Georgia Milestones EOC after completing courses in Coordinate Algebra, Analytic Geometry, US History, Economics, Biology, Physical Science, 9th Grade Literature and Composition, and American Literature and Composition.
+Results of the EOC are used for diagnostic, remedial, and accountability purposes to gauge the quality of education in the state and also count as part of the student's final grade in the course.
+The EOC counts as 20% of the final grade.

-Please visit the Georgia Department of Education website for the study guides in each discipline of the EOCT series of tests.
-The EOCT study guides are also located on the sidebar of this page, under the heading Plan for Graduation and College.
+Please visit the Georgia Department of Education website for the study guides in each discipline of the EOC series of tests.

 SkillsTutor provides effective coverage of core academic skills with over 1000 tutorials in reading, writing, language arts, mathematics, and science.